Nikil06/MyUtils/README.md

 # MyUtils

-This consists of codesi created which might be reusable
+This consists of codes i created which might be reusable